hrefjeff/sfv_old/index.md

   3. Take the landing frame throws.
 They'll most likely be brimstones, so backdash.
   4. When he calls nadeshiko then I'll call nadeshiko.
 Otherwise, count to 3 and jump diagonally.
   5. st.mk to counter wake up CA
+  6. Mix in regular throws from time to time

 #### Defensive options